VitaoCs/unicamp-final-paper/README.md

 This is my final paper for my graduation on Control and Automation Engineering at UNICAMP, with the purpose of developing a virtual environment for a robot embedded system with monitor and security strategies.

-TODO: gif/pictures of the results

-TODO: pictures of the base architecture

 ## Initial Configuration

 Make sure to update your system dependencies: